 I wrote about how the Lian-Li PC-Q11 is really a microATX case in disguise.
 No modification is required to put a microATX motherboard in the PC-Q11 if you have got the right motherboard.
-There are a good number of retail microATX motherboards that just work.
+There are a good number of microATX motherboards that are only slightly larger than a mini-ITX, and they will just work.

-After I applied these two filters (has an internal USB 3.0 header and four DIMM slots), there are much fewer LGA1150 motherboards to choose from (that will comfortably fit in the Q11).
+After I applied these two filters (internal USB 3.0 header and four DIMM slots), there are much fewer LGA1150 motherboards to choose from (that will comfortably fit in the Q11).
 These are what I came up with:

 – ASRock Z97M Anniversary